triplea-game/triplea/docs/development/README.md

 ## Lots of Manual Testing Required

-A lot of code is not automatically verified via tests, any change should be tested pretty thoroughly and for a variety of maps and scenarios.
-This can be very time consuming for even the smallest of changes.
+A lot of code is not automatically verified via tests.
+If reasonable tests can be added, do so!
+Generally though even the smallest of changes will need to be manually and thoroughly tested in a variety of maps and scenarios.